 A version of this article appears in the August 25 issue of Aviation Week & Space Technology.
-Proving affordability is the biggest challenge facingas well as the / team as they build and fly advanced rotorcraft demonstrators aimed at the U.S. Army’s requirement to replace its Black Hawk helicopters from the mid-2030s.
+Proving affordability is the biggest challenge facing Bell Helicopter as well as the Sikorsky/Boeing team as they build and fly advanced rotorcraft demonstrators aimed at the U.S. Army’s requirement to replace its Sikorsky UH-60 Black Hawk helicopters from the mid-2030s.
 The two teams have been chosen to fly high-speed rotorcraft in 2017 under the Joint Multi-Role (JMR) technology ...

 "Affordability Challenge In Pursuit Of Army JMR/FVL" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.